AniTrend/anitrend-v2/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Feature Request
+name: Enhancement Request
-about: Suggest an idea or feature for this project
+about: Suggest an improvement for this project
-labels: [":star2: feature request"]
+labels: [":wrench: enhancement request"]
 ---

 # AniTrend Issue Guidelines